Lemongrass is a long stalkerish plant also known as Citronella. Natural lemon scent and citrus fragrance are present in lemongrass.

 Check the water in the container daily or more to discourage fungal growth.
 Your roots should have been an inch (approximately 3.5 cm) deep, within 2 to 3 weeks.

-Frequent asked questions How To Grow Lemongrass At Home
+FAQs- How To Grow Lemongrass At Home

-Q1: Benefits Of Dried Lemongrass
+Q1: Benefits Of Dried Lemongrass?

-Below are different benefits of Dried Lemongrass
+Below are the different benefits of dried lemongrass:

-The herb has a peppery, aromatic, and sweetly aromatic taste, which goes well in both delicious and healthy foods and drinks.
+A herbaceous extract or tincture can be made from fresh or dried lemongrass.
+The herb has a peppery, aromatic, and sweetly fragrant taste, which complements both delicious and healthy foods and drinks.

 Q2: Is Lemongrass Poisonous To Animals?

-Q3: How Much Water Do Lemongrass Need?
+Q3: How Much Water does lemongrass Need?

 Q5: Do Lemongrass Keep Mosquitoes Way?